VPS Hosting Guide

 What Do I Do After Ordering a VPS?

-After you have ordered your VPS and the server completes provisioning, you will want to go through initial setup.
-This will entail becoming familiar with Virtuozzo power panel, performing the initial setup of WHM and cPanel, as well as creating and configuring your private name servers.
+After you have ordered your VPS and the server completes provisioning, you will want to go through the initial setup.
+This will entail becoming familiar with the Virtuozzo power panel, performing the initial setup of WHM and cPanel, as well as creating and configuring your private name servers.

 Check out our getting VPS Getting Started article for a full walkthrough of things you should do after you receive access to your new VPS:

 If you would like to upgrade or downgrade the level of your existing VPS, please use the steps located in the following articles:

 The following additional resources we provide are available to assist with owning and maintaining a VPS with HostGator:

 - How Many Clients Will Be Hosted on a Single VPS Server?